KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Timetagger by tderflinger](https://github.com/tderflinger/MMM-Timetagger)

 1. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+2. Recommendation: Found 'axios' in file `README.md`: Replace it with built-in fetch.
-2. Typo: Found 'Magic Mirror' in file `README_es.md`: Replace it with `MagicMirror²`.
+3. Typo: Found 'Magic Mirror' in file `README_es.md`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'axios' in file `README_es.md`: Replace it with built-in fetch.
+5. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
-3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+7. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-4. Warning: No LICENSE file.
+8. Warning: No LICENSE file.

 ## [MMM-TimeTreeEvent by sabo10o29](https://github.com/sabo10o29/MMM-TimeTreeEvent)

 1. Typo: Found 'Magic Mirror' in file `MMM-TimeTreeEvent.js`: Replace it with `MagicMirror²`.
+2. Recommendation: Found 'axios' in file `README.md`: Replace it with built-in fetch.
-2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-3. Warning: No LICENSE file.
+6. Warning: No LICENSE file.

 ## [MMM-TitanSchoolMealMenu by evanhsu](https://github.com/evanhsu/MMM-TitanSchoolMealMenu)

 1. `package.json` issue: No repository field.
+2. Recommendation: Found 'axios' in file `TitanSchoolsClient.js`: Replace it with built-in fetch.
+3. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found 'axios' in file `api-response-shape.test.js`: Replace it with built-in fetch.
-2. Warning: No LICENSE file.
+5. Warning: No LICENSE file.

 ## [MMM-TMB by jaumebosch](https://github.com/jaumebosch/MMM-TMB)

 1. Typo: Found 'Magic Mirror' in file `MMM-TMB.css`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `MMM-TMB.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-tns by JulienPeloton](https://github.com/JulienPeloton/MMM-tns)